Babies have genius potential. A child's

 At times, an infant track can be slightly elevated at one end so that it will slant.
 Crawling on a slight downgrade is easier than crawling on a flat surface.
 This is especially good for the young infant who needs all the help he can get.
 If the infant is very young the slant should be very slight, just enough to make crawling easier, but not so steep that it will make the baby slide and frighten him.
 Try to determine what the smallest incline would be that could result in a tiny bit of forward motion from reflexive movements.

-It is not until the infant has mastered the reflex response in the medulla and has gained some degree of control over his limbs that he enters Stage II of brain development where he actually learns to crawl.
+It is not until the infant has mastered the reflex response in the medulla and has gained some degree of control over his limbs that he enters Stage II of brain development, where he actually learns to crawl.
+The infant track is beneficial to the baby in Stage I. The crawling mat is good to use in Stage II.
 The area associated with the brain in Stage II is called the pons.
 In stage II a baby moves his body at will though his belly remains flat on the floor.
 Since crawling is a conscious activity, an infant no longer functions purely by reflex in stage II as he did in stage I. He will have developed initial control over his movements and his limbs.

 Making an infant crawling track

 In Doman's BOOK you will find a set of carpenter's plans.
 You can make an infant crawling track yourself or have a carpenter make one for you.
 You can also make a crawling mat by covering your carpet with vinyl and tacking it to the floor.
-In order to insure the health of your family, especially your baby on the floor, it is recommended that carpeting is environmentally safe and should not be out-gassing.
-Carpet may need to be cooked if it is new.
+In order to insure the health of your family, especially your baby on the floor, carpeting should be environmentally safe and not be out-gassing.